omidarmat/onLearn/sql.md

 #### Retrieve raw columns

-To retrieve data using the `SELECT` command you can use this query:
+To retrieve data using the `SELECT` statement you can use this query:

 ```sql
 SELECT * FROM cities;